A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

-- Mixture: A heterogeneous combination of two or more substances that retain their individual properties and identities.
-Components of a mixture can be physically separated using techniques like filtration or distillation.
+Mixture: A combination of two or more substances that retain their individual properties and identities.
+Mixtures can be homogeneous (uniform composition throughout) or heterogeneous (non-uniform composition).
+Components of a mixture can be physically separated using techniques like filtration, distillation, chromatography, etc.

 Equipment and Techniques